marie-bisbo/marie-bisbo.github.io/_pages/cv.md

     * Gadget system for different farming tasks like watering, mining and scanning
     * Resource mining system
     * Watering system
-* Audit Tool
+* Audit Tool, Python
   * Developed a dockerised web app using Django and Vue that analyses reporting data from multiple advertising platforms, and generates processed results in both Slides and Spreadsheet format
-* Machine Learning Product Classifier
+* Machine Learning Product Classifier, Python
   * Developed a machine learning pipeline for classifying products, using scikit-learn to implement a linear probabilistic classification model, and using nltk and spacy for natural language processing
-* Offline Conversions Uploader
+* Offline Conversions Uploader, Python
   * Automatic processing, validation, and upload of BigQuery data via an App Engine app hosted on Google Cloud

 Education